 Indigenous - The term 'Indigenous' encompasses First Nations, Métis and Inuit people, either collectively or separately, and is a preferred term in international usage, e.g., the 'U.N.
 Declaration on the Rights of Indigenous Peoples.'
-In its derivation from international movements, it is associated more with activism than government policy and so has emerged, for many, as the preferred term5.
+In its derivation from international movements, it is associated more with activism than government policy and so has emerged, for many, as the preferred term.
 An umbrella term for self-identified descendants of pre-colonial/pre-settler societies.
 In Canada these include the First Nations, Inuit and Métis peoples as separate peoples with unique heritages, economic and political systems, languages, cultural practices and spiritual beliefs.
-While the collective term has offered a sense of solidarity among some Indigenous communities, the term should not serve to erase the distinct histories, languages, cultural practices, and sovereignty of the more than fifty nations that lived in Canada prior to European colonization6).
+While the collective term has offered a sense of solidarity among some Indigenous communities, the term should not serve to erase the distinct histories, languages, cultural practices, and sovereignty of the more than fifty nations that lived in Canada prior to European colonization).
 For purposes of this report, a baby is considered to be Indigenous if the parent or caregiver identifies the infant as First Nations (status or non-status), Inuit and Métis infants.
 Antenatal records for the birthing person's and health records for the non-birthing parent are used to identify the infant as Indigenous.
+In some cases, Indigenous ancestry of an infant was available from BC Coroner Service and was incorporated into the database for analysis if the birthing person's ancestry was missing.